minerva-university/cs162-Dreamify/README.md

 5. Run `python env_variables_setup.py production`
 ### Build frontend
 6. Go back to app folder (run `cd ..`)
-7. Run `npm run build` and comment /build from .gitignore
+7. Run `npm run build` and and comment out the /build folder in the .gitignore file by adding a # at the start of the line
 8. Move /build folder to /api folder
 ### Create docker images and Push it to docker hub
 9. Run `docker-compose up --build`